greentrace/green-tools/README.md

-This repo consists of the tools for collecting the Green Dataset:
+This repo consists of the tools for collecting and parsing the Green Dataset:
 A Dataset for Mining the Impact of Software Change on Energy Consumption

 greenlogger